hajakuja/Robust-Drone-Detection-and-Classification/README.md

 ```

 ## Trained models
-You can download the models and evaluation results from the experiment above from [here]().
+You can download the models and evaluation results from the experiment above from [Zenodo](https://zenodo.org/records/14065652).